stewdio/blackswan/README.md

 [climate crisis](https://en.wikipedia.org/wiki/Climate_change).
 “Fucked up”, as it were.

-Upon each completion of the song a list of keyboard engagements will be displayed under _Receipt_.
+Upon each completion of the song, a list of keyboard engagements will be displayed under _Receipt_.
 This includes both the activations scripted for the animation as well as your own keystrokes and pointer interactions.
 You are part of the artwork.
 This is your personal receipt for this experience.
 It is unique and for your eyes only.

 The music
 ------------------------------------------------------------------------